GSD Cloud founder Lex Christopherson allegedly rug pulled $GSD holders after deleting accounts and dumping tokens on Solana.

 Substantial sell activity emerges from wallets linked to the developer.
 Community observers later identify clustered transactions occurring before public awareness spreads.

-The founder reportedly publishes a message arguing AI products have become obsolete against tools like Claude and Codex, then removes social accounts and communication channels.
+The founder reportedly publishes a message arguing GSD Cloud had become obsolete against tools like Claude and Codex, then deletes his X account and reportedly other channels, while a Facebook clarification video remains publicly viewable.

 Early users begin flagging suspicious activity.
 Screenshots of deleted accounts and final posts circulate rapidly across crypto communities.